novay/laravel-word-template/README.md

     ```

 ### Basic Usage
-1. You need to prepare the template document that you want, for example you can download [This File](https://raw.githubusercontent.com/novay/laravel-word-template/master/surat_pernyataan.rtf).
+1. You need to prepare the template document that you want, for example you can download [this file](https://raw.githubusercontent.com/novay/laravel-word-template/master/surat_pernyataan.rtf).
-If it's not downloading automatically, you can just press Ctrl+S to save it manually as .rtf file.
+If it is not downloading automatically, you can just press `Ctrl+S` to save it manually as `.rtf` file.

 2. You can use this `facade` to play with this :